Interested in a hands-on learning experience for developing LLM applications?

 The structure of data warehouses is more rigid by design.
 The fact that data is processed and structured in a way that makes it easier to understand is one of the main advantages of data warehouse architecture.
 However, because of the restrictions imposed by the structure, manipulating data warehouses can be challenging and expensive.

-Purpose: Undetermined vs in-use
+Purpose: Undetermined vs In-Use

 Each piece of data in a data lake has a different function.
 Raw data enters a data lake, with a specific purpose in mind and occasionally just for storage.
 This indicates that compared to their counterparts, data lakes have less organization and filtration of data.